dkp1903/dkprobes/src/pages/productivity/my-productivity-journey/index.md

 Of course, Notion had its limitations - it lacks almost any integration support - it has integrations with Asana, Trello, Evernote - essentially letting you migrate your tasks from these to Notion, but not much help if you weren't using these in the first place.
 The reminder system was also weird-ish, on Notion.

 So, I used good old Google Calendar to schedule my day, then used a Notion Google calendar widget from [indify.co](http://indify.co) to add that Google Calendar as an embed to my Notion page.
-This is what it looks like

 Google calendar, being Google's product, had a pretty incessant scheduling and reminder system, so I relied on it, and it works, for most part.